DiasDevils/PythonVproject/README.md

 * W293 (blank line contains white space).
 * Received E501 error (line too long).
 * Received E302 error (expecting white line but 0 found).
-I fixed the white spaces but the long lines I left in the code as I did not deploy on Hiroku.
-The code works in this project as is.
+I fixed the white spaces but the 'long lines' I left in the code as it is not necessary to reduce The code works in this project as is and long lines are needed.
 There is a known rule among coders that "if it works, don't touch it" allegedly.

 ## User Testing